-Nour added a Law and Society minor to her Psychology degree at Concordia thanks to new-found interests and confidence.
-Nour is also a McGill SCS student finishing a certificate in French for Professional Communication.
-At MACES, she volunteered for the Events Committee in 2017.
+Volunteering at MACES and for the broader McGill community can be life-changing.
+Just ask Nour El Darsa.
+Nour completed her Psychology degree at Concordia University, and also obtained a Proficiency of English for Professional Communication and a Proficiency of French for Professional Communication at McGill University.
+At MACES, she volunteered with the Events Committee in 2017.
 Hear about her journey and other volunteer experiences below!

 MACES: What would you say to someone who’s not sure how MACES works or isn’t sure how to get involved?